lmcl-umd/websiteWork/content/authors/zaidi/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "donnadadkhoo@gmail.com"
+email: "alizaidi@terpmail.umd.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-#- Research Assistants
+- Research Assistants
 ---
-Hi!
-My name is Donna Dadkhoo and I am a Junior Psychology major on the Pre-Med track.
-I am from Potomac, Maryland, and my family is from Iran, so I am bilingual in Farsi and English.
-Some of my favorite things include trips to DC, going to music festivals, and eating Ledo’s pizza.
+Hi, I am Ali.
+I am an undergraduate student majoring in psychology.
+I plan to work in the field of healthcare and love to implement music into my daily life.
+I am excited to be involved in discovering new things about music and its effects.